 Considering Amazon’s massive consumer audience, an increasing number are opting to play in Amazon’s world.
 And while for many, this is a smart move, it’s also a Faustian bargain.
 Running with the big dogs is all very well – until they change the rules.
 Like when Facebook changed its algorithm so that the brand pages and fan communities that marketers cultivated over years of hard ad investments... suddenly became irrelevant.

-Time to address the elephant in the room, or better yet, the (e-commerce) giant.
-How dependent are brands really on Amazon and how can they avoid losing their soul in the bargain?
+It's time to address the elephant in the room, or better yet, the (e-commerce) giant.
+Are brands truly dependent on Amazon and if so, how can they avoid losing their soul in the bargain?

 BAILING ON AMAZON